nodejs/nodejs.dev/src/documentation/0007-node-run-cli/index.md

 ## Restart the application automatically

-The `node` command has to be re-executed in bash whenever there is a change in the application, to restart the application automatically, `nodemon` module is used.
+The `node` command has to be re-executed in bash whenever there is a change in the application.
+To restart the application automatically, use the `nodemon` module.

-Install the nodemon module globally to system path
+Install the nodemon module globally to system path:

 ```bash
 npm i -g nodemon
 ```

-You can also install nodemon as a development-dependency
+You can also install nodemon as a development dependency:

 ```bash
 npm i --save-dev nodemon